altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+show only grid elements of one month at a time; when clicking on month on time header, refresh query.

+- bug when tagging/untagging in phone, page is not updated
+- no hashing if no cookie

 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Rename uploadService to pivService, reorganize files inside ui_elements
 - Message and icon when page is empty (You're all done here!)
 (Tom)